This page will be updated as we receive questions. If you have any questions, please contact the JFS Managing Editor.

 The only restriction JFS has on content length is for the abstract, which should not exceed 250 words.
 The length of the article itself varies submission to submission, with the manuscript type playing a role (i.e., Critical Review, Paper, Technical Note, Case Report).
 What is asked of the respective author(s) is that each article be of the shortest length required to contain all useful and relevant information.
 Supplemental information is published online and generally includes extended methods, datasets, statistical analysis and lab results, making it possible for other researchers to reproduce your findings.

 New JFS articles are published in Early View as soon as the typesetting process of an accepted article has been completed and the author has provided corrections/signed off on the proof.
 Early View allows readers to access peer-reviewed articles faster, well before an article is allocated for an issue.
 The articles are searchable and can be cited by their digital object identifier (DOI).

 JFS leadership realizes the importance of TAT, and efforts to improve TAT are continuous.
 JFS performance metrics:

-- Final decision to online publication: 29 days
+- Average days from final decision to online publication: 18 days

 Additional JFS stats are available here